 The most notorious brothel in France was the sophisticated Le Chabanais near the Louvre in Paris, renowned for famous visitors such as Cary Grant, Humphrey Bogart and Marlene Dietrich, who arrived on the arm of Erich Maria Remarque, the handsome author of All Quiet on the Western Front.
-The bedrooms were so splendid that one room, decorated in the Japanese style,won a design prize at the 1900 World Fair in Paris.
+The rooms were so splendid that one, decorated in the Japanese style, won a design prize at the 1900 World Fair in Paris.

 In Germany the premier brothel was the infamous Salon Kitty, located at 11 Giesebrechtstrasse in Charlottenburg, a wealthy district of Berlin.
 It was run by Katharina Zammit, better known as Kitty Schmidt, whose house of ill repute is remembered for being taken over by the SS to spy on German dignitaries in the 1930s.
-One client was propaganda minister Joseph Goebbels, who enjoyed ‘lesbian displays’ at Kitty’s, making an exception to what was usually considered a degenerate and ‘anti-social’ act in Nazi Germany.
+One client was propaganda minister Joseph Goebbels who particularly enjoyed the ‘lesbian displays’ making an exception to what was usually considered a degenerate and ‘anti-social’ act in Nazi Germany.

 In America, men flocked to the infamous Mahogany Hall in New Orleans, housed on Basin Street beneath castle-like turrets.
 Jelly Roll Morton was the house pianist and E. J. Bellocq’s surviving Storyville photographs of the bordello are evidence of the elegant furnishings, glittering chandeliers and Tiffany stained-glass windows.

-The most celebrated British brothel was run by Britain’s most celebrated madam, Cynthia Payne – once pronounced by Jeffrey Bernard in the Spectator as ‘the greatest Englishwoman since Boadicea’.
-She first became front-page news in 1978 when, after an anonymous tip-off, the police raided her ‘respectable’ net-curtained home and found a queue of fifty-three, mainly elderly, clients – elderly because pensioners received a generous £3 discount and men under forty were banned – ‘All Jack-the-lads boasting about their prowess,’ she once maintained.
+It was run by Britain’s most celebrated madam, Cynthia Payne – once pronounced by Jeffrey Bernard in the Spectator as ‘the greatest Englishwoman since Boadicea’.
+She first became front-page news in 1978 when, after an anonymous tip-off, the police raided her ‘respectable’ net-curtained home and found a queue of fifty-three, mainly elderly, clients.
+They were old because pensioners received a generous £3 discount and men under forty were banned – ‘All Jack-the-lads boasting about their prowess,’ Cynthia once maintained.

 The notorious ‘House of Cyn’, as it came to be known, was celebrated neither for its luxurious surroundings – the interior was particularly chintzy, with antimacassars on the backs of the armchairs and flowery china ornaments and teacups on the shelves – nor the beauty of its women.